noahpsutka/MERN-Library/README.md

-# MongoDB-Library
+# MERN-Library

 ## Project Info
-The following project was created using JavaScript, NodeJS, MongoDB, and React
+The following project was created using HTML, CSS, JavaScript, MongoDB, Express, React and Node.js

 ## Steps to demo repo